lelaboratoire/rethink-prs-ms/manuscript.md

 With respect to better understanding the epistasis across an individual's genome, various statistical models have been designed with the intent of capturing high dimensional gene-gene (GxG) interactions.
 The Multifactor Dimensionality Reduction (MDR) method is one such nonparametric, model-free framework that addresses these challenges and has been extensively applied to detect nonlinear complex GxG interactions associated with individual disease [@E26QhGxD].
 By isolating a specific pool of genetic factors from all polymorphism and cross-valiating prediction scores averaged across identified high risk multi-locus genotypes, the original MDR approach is able to categorize multi-loci genotypes, whether in the 1D or 2D, into two groups of risk based on some threshold value.
-While created with the primary intention towards GxG interaction detection by reducing dimensionality interatively in inferring genotype encodings, the MDR model has additionally demonstrated applicability as a risk score calculation model in constructing PRS scores [@93PfLXPZ].
+While created with the primary intention towards GxG interaction detection by reducing dimensionality interactively in inferring genotype encodings, the MDR model has additionally demonstrated applicability as a risk score calculation model in constructing PRS scores [@93PfLXPZ].

 Modifications built on top of the MDR framework have been proposed in order to better capture multiple significant epistasis models and potential missed interactions owning to limitations of the original model in the higher dimensions.
 Model-Based Multifactor Dimensionality Reduction (MB-MDR) was formulated as a flexible GxG detection framework for dichotomous traits and unrelated individuals [@kN4MaLuT].
 Rather than a direct comparison against a threshold level in the original MDR method, MB-MDR merges multi-locus genotypes exhibiting significant High or Low risk levels through association testing and adds an additional 'No evidence of risk' categorization.
 In comparison to the standard MDR framework which reveals at most one optimal epistasis model, the MB-MDR method flexibly weighs multiple models by producing a model list ranked with respect to statistical parameters.

-In the present work, we aim to reformulate the PRS using the MB-MDR approach to better capture epistatic gene interactions of individual disease risk in a novel Multilocus Risk Score (MRS).
+In the present work, we aim to reformulate the PRS leveraging the MB-MDR approach to better capture capture alternative encodings and epistatic interactions of individual disease risk in a novel Multilocus Risk Score (MRS).
-In observing prediction accuracy results on an evidence-based simulated dataset from HIBACHI, we demonstrate the improved performance of our multi-model weighted epistasis framework over existing PRS towards characterizing more granular disease etiology.
+In observing prediction accuracy results on an evidence-based simulated dataset from HIBACHI, we demonstrate the improved performance of our multi-model weighted epistasis framework with inferred genotype encodings over existing PRS methods, showing great potential for more accurate identification of high risk individuals for a specific complex disease.

 ## Methods

 ### Multifactor Dimensionality Reduction (MDR) and model-based MDR (MB-MDR)
-MDR is a nonparametric method that detects multiple genetic loci associated with a clinical outcome by reducing the dimension of a genotype dataset by pooling multilocus genotypes into high-risk and low-risk groups [@E26QhGxD].
+MDR is a nonparametric method that detects multiple genetic loci associated with a clinical outcome by reducing the dimension of a genotype dataset through pooling multilocus genotypes into high-risk and low-risk groups [@E26QhGxD].
-Extended from the original MDR algorithm, MB-MDR addresses existing limitations of MDR by increasing detectability of important interactions and decreasing bias by allowing O labels for individuals with no evidence for abberant risk.
-Several improvements have been made to MB-MDR since it was first introduced in 2009, and its current implementation efficiently and effectively detects multiple sets of significant gene-gene interactions in relation to a trait of interest while efficiently controlling type I error rates.
+Extended from the original MDR algorithm, MB-MDR was first introduced in 2009, and its current implementation efficiently and effectively detects multiple sets of significant gene-gene interactions in relation to a trait of interest while efficiently controlling type I error rates.

-In addition to the test statistic and P values associated with each genotype combination, another important output of MB-MDR is the HLO matrices generated from the affected- and unaffected-subjects matrices (in the case of binary outcome).
+In addition to the test statistic and P values associated with each genotype combination, another important output of MB-MDR is the HLO matrices.
-Briefly, for each genotype combination, an HLO matrix is a 3 x 3 matrix with each cell containing H (high), L (low) or O (no evidence), indicating risk of an individual whose genotype pairs fall into that cell [@S6nj6BFK].
+Briefly, in the case of a binary trait, for each genotype combination, an HLO matrix is a 3 x 3 matrix with each cell containing H (high), L (low) or O (no evidence), indicating risk of an individual whose genotype pairs fall into that cell [@S6nj6BFK].
-For an example binary outcome problem, a genotype combination $SNP_1$ and $SNP_2$ will have a $\chi^2$ value, an associated P value and an HLO matrix that looks like
+For an example binary outcome problem, a genotype combination $SNP_1$ and $SNP_2$ will have an HLO matrix that looks like
 $$ \begin{array}{l|ccc}
 & SNP_1 = 0 & SNP_1 = 1 & SNP_1 = 2   \\
 \hline